PROGRAMS

 Half-Day Introduction.
 This program introduces attorneys to the concepts behind Litigation Risk Analysis and demonstrates why performing such analyses can be of great value in evaluating cases.
 It uses a highly interactive format to present each of the steps involved in performing a full risk analysis.

 One-Day Seminar.
-This is our basic program.
-It provides a thorough look at the techniques through alternating lectures and participant workshops.
+This course provides a thorough look at the techniques through alternating lectures and participant workshops.
 Those who complete this course should be able to perform simple analyses themselves, as well as understand more sophisticated analyses performed by attorneys with more risk analysis experience.

-Two-Day Seminar.
+Two-Day Seminar, including Software Training.
 Developing the skills to perform more sophisticated analyses requires additional training, hands-on practice, and instructor feedback.
-This is usually accomplished by adding a second day to the seminar.
-The emphasis is on application more than lecture, and the workshops can be based on one of your current cases.
+This is usually accomplished by adding a second day to the one-day seminar.
+The emphasis on Day 2 is on application more than lecture, and the workshops can be based on one of your current cases.
+Another significant benefit of the Two-Day program is that participants also receive the Software Training described below.

 WHO SHOULD ATTEND?